Louis C.K. appears to mock Parkland survivors in stand-up routine

 Breaking News Emails

-Louis C.K. faced a wave of backlash Monday after audio surfaced online of a stand-up routine in which he appears to mock survivors of the school massacre in Parkland, Florida, as well as people who identify as nonbinary.
+Louis C.K. faced backlash Monday after audio surfaced online of a stand-up routine in which he appears to mock survivors of the school massacre in Parkland, Florida, as well as people who identify as nonbinary.

-The Emmy-winning comedian, who launched a career telling dark and crude jokes, hasn't commented publicly about the audio's content, which NBC News could not immediately verify.
+The Emmy-winning comedian, known for his brand of dark humor and crude jokes, hasn't commented publicly about the audio's content, which NBC News could not immediately verify.

-While he has largely stayed out of the limelight after he admitted to sexual misconduct more than a year ago, he has performed in small clubs in recent months.
+While he has avoided the limelight after admitting to sexual misconduct more than a year ago, he began appearing in small clubs in recent months as a surprise guest.

-In a two-minute clip that was shared on social media, the 51-year-old comedian appeared to address the younger generation and political correctness.
+In a two-minute clip that was shared on social media, the 51-year-old comedian appeared to address the younger generation and the need for acting politically correct.

 In discussing people who don't conform to a gender, "they're like royalty," Louis C.K. appeared to say.
 "They tell you what to call them.
 'You should address me as they/them, because I identify as gender-neutral.'
 Oh, OK.
 You should address me as 'there' because I identify as a location."